-Anthony Pascucci is a third-year naturopathic medical student at the University of Bridgeport School of Naturopathic Medicine.
+Anthony Pascucci is a fourth-year naturopathic medical student at the University of Bridgeport School of Naturopathic Medicine.
 He shares his experience in changing his career to naturopathic medicine and as an ND student.

 Why did you choose naturopathic medicine?

 Frustrated with not getting the help he needed after seeing multiple specialists and providers for personal health concerns, Anthony thought there had to be another way.
 In his quest for a more holistic approach to care, he found naturopathic medicine and ultimately, his calling.

 “I decided to go back to the basics – I changed the way I thought about nutrition, exercise, and the mind-body connection.
 This new routine helped me feel significantly better than I had with the medications I was prescribed.
 As a result, I had an epiphany.
 I wanted to go back to school for medicine, but a different type of medicine than I was used to seeing.
 I wondered if there was a type of doctor who spent more quality time focusing on the whole person, teaching patients how to make changes in their nutrition and lifestyle so that they don’t need to rely on medications.
 I wondered if there was a type of doctor who made the types of connections that eluded the scattered array of specialists patients often saw, who focus only on one symptom or one aspect of the patient.
 To my amazement, I discovered a profession and community that I was previously unaware of, and it opened my eyes to a whole new world… that of naturopathic medicine.”

 Anthony did his homework before applying to naturopathic medical school.
 He reached out to local NDs and naturopaths, visited accredited schools, attended health fairs, and read about naturopathic research.